Cvmcosta/ltijs/docs/provider.md

 ---
 ## Introduction
-According to the [IMS Global Learning Consortium](https://www.imsglobal.org/), a  Lti tool Provider is the external application or service providing functionality to the consumer [platform](platform.md). <sup>[ref](https://www.imsglobal.org/spec/lti/v1p3/#platforms-and-tools)</sup>
+According to the [IMS Global Learning Consortium](https://www.imsglobal.org/), a  LTI tool Provider is the external application or service providing functionality to the consumer [platform](platform.md). <sup>[ref](https://www.imsglobal.org/spec/lti/v1p3/#platforms-and-tools)</sup>

-This package implements a tool provider as an [Express](https://expressjs.com/) server, with preconfigured routes and methods that manage the [Lti 1.3](https://www.imsglobal.org/spec/lti/v1p3/) protocol for you.
+This package implements a tool provider as an [Express](https://expressjs.com/) server, with preconfigured routes and methods that manage the [LTI 1.3](https://www.imsglobal.org/spec/lti/v1p3/) protocol for you.
 Making it fast and simple to create a working learning tool without having to worry about manually implementing any of the security and validation required to do so.

 ---